Ti-Ratana Welfare Society

-Ti-Ratana Welfare Society is one of the biggest independent, voluntary, Not-for-profit NGOs based in Kuala Lumpur, Malaysia.
+Ti-Ratana Welfare Society is one of the largest independent, voluntary, not-for-profit NGOs based in Kuala Lumpur, Malaysia.
 It is locally known and registered as "Persatuan Kebajikan Ti-Ratana"; while its Chinese name is 慈愛福利中心.

-The society runs three children homes with over 250 children, two seniors' residences with about 50 senior citizens, a shelter home for women, and mobile clinics to provide free medical services to the people in the rural areas.
+The society runs three children's homes with over 250 children, two senior residences with about 50 senior citizens, a shelter home for women, and mobile clinics that provide free medical services to people in rural areas.

 History

 Ti-Ratana Welfare Society was founded by The Most Ven.
 Datuk K. Sri Dhammaratana and registered on 9 February 1994.
 The name is a reference to Three Jewels.

-In 1996, a three-storey building was acquired through the generosity of a donor and the Ti-Ratana Children's Home was declared open by the National Unity and Social Welfare Minister YB Datuk Paduka Hajjah Zaleha bte Ismail on 21 June 1997.
+In 1996, a three-storey building was acquired through the generosity of a donor and the Ti-Ratana Children's Home was officially opened by the National Unity and Social Welfare Minister YB Datuk Paduka Hajjah Zaleha bte Ismail on 21 June 1997.

-The Society now located at Salak South Bahru (Desa Petaling), Kuala Lumpur, Malaysia.
+The Society is now located in Salak South Bahru (Desa Petaling), Kuala Lumpur, Malaysia.